 During your semester abroad, there will be several things you’ll want to do to help prepare yourself to transition home smoothly.

 During your term, you’ll need to communicate with various offices at HPU regarding your education abroad and your return.
 After classes have started, it’s suggested that you send your final course enrollment to your academic advisor, so they are aware of which classes you are taking abroad.
 This will help when it comes time for advising.

 Before the course registration period opens, you’ll receive emailed instructions about how to register while abroad.
 When you receive this email, begin emailing with your academic advisor so you will be cleared to register.

 You’ll also receive an email from the Office of Student Life with instructions on how to sign up for housing back at HPU.

-In addition, important information and updates from the Office of Study Abroad will be emailed out as needed.
+In addition, important information and updates from the Office of Global Education will be emailed out as needed.

 Because your HPU email account will continue to be used as your primary means of communication with HPU, it’s important that you regularly check your account and delete out unneeded emails, to make sure you do not lose necessary emails due to a full inbox.